recyclarr/recyclarr/README.md

 ## Getting Started

-> **TL;DR**: Run `trash [sonarr|radarr] --help` for help with available command line options.
-Visit
-> [the wiki](https://github.com/rcdailey/trash-updater/wiki) for in-depth documentation about the
-> command line, configuration, and other topics.

-The `trash` executable provides one subcommand per distinct service.
-This means, for example, you can run `trash sonarr` and `trash radarr`.
-When you run these subcommands, the relevant service configuration is read from the YAML files.

-That's all you need to do on the command line to get the program to parse guides and push settings to the respective service.
-Most of the documentation will be for the YAML configuration, which is what drives the behavior of the program.
+Trash Updater requires a YML configuration file in order to work.
+Run the steps below if you want to get started with minimal configuration file template.

+- Run `trash create-config` to create a starter `trash.yml` file in the same directory as the executable.
+You can also use `--config` to
+- Open the generated YAML file from the previous step.
+At a minimum you must update the `base_url` and `api_key` settings for each service that you want to use.
+- Run `trash sonarr` and/or `trash.radarr` as needed to update those instances.

+The last step above will do a "basic" sync from the guides to Sonarr and/or Radarr.
+The starter YAML config is very minimal.
+See the next section for further reading and links to the wiki for additional topics and more advanced customization.

+Lastly, each subcommand supports printing help on the command line.
+Simply run `trash --help` for the main help output and a list of subcommands.
+You can then see the help for each subcommand by running `trash [subcommand] --help`, where `[subcommand]` is one of those subcommands (e.g.
+`sonarr`)

 ### Read the Documentation

-Main documentation is located in the wiki.
+Main documentation is located in [the wiki](https://github.com/rcdailey/trash-updater/wiki).
 Links provided below for some main topics.

 - [Command Line Reference](../../wiki/Command-Line-Reference)
 - [Configuration Reference](../../wiki/Configuration-Reference)